workingDog/taxii2lib/readme.md

 ### Status
-work in progress, not tested.
+work in progress, not fully tested.